pyserial/pyserial/documentation/pyserial_api.rst

     .. method:: handle_line(line)

-        :param line: Unicode string with one line (excluding line terminator)
+        :param str line: Unicode string with one line (excluding line terminator)

         Process one line - to be overridden by subclassing.

     .. method:: write_line(text)

-        :param text: Unicode string with one line (excluding line terminator)
+        :param str text: Unicode string with one line (excluding line terminator)

-        Write text to the transport. ``text`` is a Unicode string and the encoding is applied before sending ans also the newline is append.
+        Write *text* to the transport. *text* is expected to be a Unicode string and the encoding is applied before sending and also the :attr:`TERMINATOR` (new line) is appended.

 .. class:: ReaderThread(threading.Thread)